joelshep/JLisp/README.md

 The ```SExpression``` class's primary function is to transform cells and references to atoms and lists.

+### A Word About NIL

+In JLISP, ```NIL``` is a condition, not a value. ```NIL``` is not defined as a value in JLISP.
+For atoms, T (true) and F (false) are the Boolean values.
+An empty list when coerced, to a Boolean, evaluates to F: all other lists evaluate to T. The ```NIL?``` predicate returns T for the F atom and the empty list, and returns T otherwise. ```NIL``` only exists in the memory model, as an end-of-list marker.

+I originally tried to implement ```NIL``` with similar semantics to early LISP versions, where NIL was false was an atom was an empty list was a list terminator ... but it proved to be more overloading than I could manage.
+So, I gave up and decided to go a more Scheme-like route by simply excluding ```NIL``` as a first-class concept.

 ## Evaluation

 Eval starts with a cell, which is *probably* the root cell of a parse tree.